-There is no more fundamental question than "Who is God?"
-In the Bible, God reveals so many things about himself!
+There is no more fundamental question than 'who is God?'
+In the Bible God reveals so many things about himself!
 Where do we begin?
 We begin with the glory of God.

-KEY CONCEPT - GLORY

-The first place in the Bible we hear of God's "glory" is in Exodus.

-- When he first reveals himself to Israel, his immediate presence is characterized by overwhelming brilliance, a shining cloud that appeared to be white-hot fire. - This first appeared in the desert and on Sinai's peak (Exodus 16:10; 24:16-17) but eventually settled into the tabernacle itself (Exodus 40:33-35; Psalm 26:8). - Yet it is evident that God's glory is not only a literal light, since the Bible says all of the natural creation is full of light (Psalm 19:1; Numbers 14:21).

-The importance of God's glory is seen in the following outline:
+KEY CONCEPT - GLORY Read and mark "?" -question to raise "!"- insight or helpful to you The first place in the Bible we hear of God's 'glory' is in Exodus.
+When he first reveals himself to Israel, his immediate presence is characterized by overwhelming brilliance, a shining cloud that appeared to be white-hot fire.
+This first appeared in the desert and on Sinai's peak (Exodus 16:10; 24:16-17) but eventually settled into the tabernacle itself (Exodus 40:33-35; Psalm 26:8.)
+Yet it is evident that God's glory is not only a literal light, since the Bible says all of the natural creation is full of it (Psalm 19:1; Numbers 14:21.)
+The importance of God's glory is seen following outline:

-- God made the created world for his glory (Psalm 19:1ff). - God will heal the broken world with his glory (Isaiah 35:2). - God made us for his glory (Isaiah 43:7). - God saved us to praise his glory (Ephesians 1:12). - God does everything for his own glory. - When he judges, he does so for his own glory (Exodus 14:4). - When he shows mercy, he does so for his own glory (Isaiah 48:11).
+God made the created world for his glory (Psalm 19:1ff.)

+God will heal the broken world with his glory (Isaiah 35:2)

+God made us for his glory (Isaiah 43:7)

+God saved us to praise his glory (Ephesians 1:12)

+God does everything for his own glory:

+When he judges he does so for his own glory (Exodus 14:4)

+When he shows mercy he does so for his own glory (Isaiah 48:11)